lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 * DEFINE_bool() for boolean arguments

-### OpenCV Input to Output
+## OpenCV Input to Output

 1. Open up an Xterm window or use an existing window to get to a command shell prompt.

 2. Change to the directory containing Tutorial Step 1:

 ```bash
 cd tutorials/face_detection_tutorial/cd step_1
 ```

 3. Open the files "main.cpp" and “face_detection.hpp” in the editor of your choice such as ‘gedit’, ‘gvim’, or ‘vim’.

+### Header Files

-4. First, we include a couple of header files that define some helpful utility classes we can use to simplify some of the day-to-day programming tasks, as well as some functions for making logging easier.
+1. Include header files that define some helpful utility classes used to simplify common tasks as well as some functions for making logging easier.

 ```cpp
 #include <samples/common.hpp>